 The Energy Team champions appropriate policies and guidelines to assist in meeting campus energy goals.
-Often partnering with University departments, faculties and external stakeholders, Energy Team diligently works to reduce energy use and associated GHGs & costs, and optimize campus energy systems (District Energy Systems and Buildings).
+The Energy Team diligently works to reduce energy use and associated GHGs & costs, and optimize campus energy systems.

 The Energy Team is responsible for following activities on campus: